stalela/stalela-docs/docs/10-components/directory-routing.md

 # Directory & Routing Service

-The **Directory & Routing Service** is Storo’s authoritative source of rails metadata.
+The **Directory & Routing Service** is Stalela’s authoritative source of rails metadata.
 It ensures transfers are routed deterministically to the correct rail endpoints, institutions, and fee structures.

 ---